rinze/nygraph_twitter/README.md

 post](https://rinzewind.org/blog-en/2018/replicating-the-new-york-times-bot-twitter-analysis-with-r-and-python.html).

 Just edit `config-sample.py` with the development credentials obtained for your account and rename it to `config.py`.
+Use python 2.7
 Then:
+1. Install python-twitter if needed, `pip install python-twitter`

-1. Run `python get_data.py account_name` to get data for that account.
+2. Run `python get_data.py account_name` to get data for that account.
-2. Run `Rscript plot_data.R account_name` to save a JPG file with the desired plot.
+3. Run `Rscript plot_data.R account_name` to save a JPG file with the desired plot.
 Alternatively, you can start R in interactive mode and call the `save_username_plot` function to obtain a ggplot2 object.